-I can't meet you at 9pm because I will have worked from / since early morning. from / since + time George won't have got home till 8.30pm, so he won't be able to play badminton. till + time on + date Cecily won't have had time to pick up a takeaway prior to our arrival.
-Prior to + time in not sure I will have finished harvesting the crops in August. from / since + time in time to pick up a takeaway prior to our arrival.
+I can't meet you at 9pm because I will have worked from / since early morning. from / since + time

+George won't have got home till 8.30pm, so he won't be able to play badminton. till + time

+She will have been too busy to help sell vegetables on March 1st. on + date Cecily won't have had time to pick up a takeaway prior to our arrival. príor to + tíme I'm not sure I will have finished harvesting the crops in August. in + month / season